-[UPDATE] A significant source of revenues is received from charges for current services provided by the County, accounting for approximately \$505 million in the 2018-19 County Budget, or approximately 35% of the County's total revenues (all funds).
-This revenue source is a recoupment of costs for services such as health service fees (including net patient revenue for the Medical Center), recording fees, legal fees, and court and law enforcement fees
+A significant source of revenues is received from charges for current services provided by the County, accounting for approximately \$505 million in the 2018-19 County Budget, or approximately 35% of the County's total revenues (all funds).
+This revenue source is a recoupment of costs for services such as health service fees (including net patient revenue for the SMMC), recording fees, legal fees, and law enforcement fees.